brooklynrail/brooklynrail-platform/content/events/2022/03/solidarity-with-ukraine-part-i.md

   and cultural workers from Ukraine, New York, and beyond, including Anna Chistoserdova, Luba Drozd, Susan Katz, Tania Khodakivska, Yulia Kostereva, Anton Svyatsky, Vladimir Us, Lika Volk, and potentially others.
-We conclude with a poetry reading in Ukrainian and English by Yelena Moskovich.
+We conclude with a poetry reading in Ukrainian and English.
 people:
   - person: anna-chistoserdova
   - person: luba-drozd-1